|Address201 S Grant Ave Columbus, OH|

-Franklin University is a private not-for-profit, 4-year college based in Columbus, undefined that offers both undergraduate and graduate programs to its students.
+Franklin University is a private not-for-profit, 4-year college based in Columbus, Ohio that offers both undergraduate and graduate programs to its students.
 The highest level of offerings is doctor's degree.

 In the 2019 academic year, the in-state tuition for enrolling in Franklin University was $12,624, in addition to fees of $25.
 This number excludes room and board.
 The school does provide on-campus housing, which you may want to factor into your cost analysis when planning to attend Franklin University.